 She currently chairs the diocesan Triennial Evaluation and Priority Setting Task Force and is a member of Diocesan Council.

-From 2023 to 2025, Stone chaired the Primate’s Commission: Proclaiming the Gospel in the 21st Century, resulting in Creating Pathways for the Transformational Change of the General Synod, which was approved by General Synod in June 2025 to serve as a map to guide change.
+From 2023 to 2025, Stone chaired the Primate’s Commission: Proclaiming the Gospel in the 21st Century, resulting in Creating Pathways for the Transformational Change of the General Synod, which was approved by General Synod in June 2025 to serve as a map to guide change within the Anglican Church of Canada.

 Prior to her 2011 ordination, Stone was a senior associate at PACE Public Affairs and Community Engagement Ottawa.
 In that role, she was the lead consultant working with the City of Ottawa, the Centretown Citizens Ottawa Housing Corporation, and the National Capital Commission on issues such as sustainability and transit.

 The full curriculum vitae of each of the nominees as well as a list of those who nominated them is posted on the diocesan website.
-Each of the nominees has been asked to respond to a series of questions related to the role of bishop, and their responses will be posted on the site in early February.
+Each of the nominees has been asked to respond to a series of questions related to the role of bishop, and their responses have also been posted.

-The public meetings are intended to help people in the diocese get to know the nominees better and members of the electoral Synod to discern which nominee is best suited to be the next bishop.
+Four public meetings will be held in different locations across the diocese in the weeks leading up to the election.
+The meetings are intended to help people in the diocese get to know the nominees better and members of the electoral Synod to discern which nominee is best suited to be the next bishop.
 A moderator will invite each nominee to address the meeting and respond to questions from the audience.
 There will also be an opportunity to get to know the nominees during an informal reception.
 While only members of Synod will do the actual electing of the bishop, the public meetings are open to anyone who wishes to attend.

 The schedule for the public meetings is: